Treasure-Bay/TreasureBay/README.md

 **AWS**

--S3Bucket to handle uploading photos for User Avatar and also products that users are selling
+- S3Bucket to handle uploading photos for User Avatar and also products that users are selling

--RDS hosting our PostgreSQL DB
+- RDS hosting our PostgreSQL DB

 Deployed client side on Netlify - https://treasurebay.netlify.app/